mozilla/glam/docs/adr/0004-instrumentation.md

 ## Decision Drivers

-- Usage metrics collection must be reliable and cannot be bypassed or influenced by other systems such as browsers' adblocks
+- Usage metrics collection must be reliable and cannot be bypassed or influenced by other systems such as browsers' ad blockers
 - GLAM ETL should consume this service so it can optimize its work, only processing probes that are likely to be looked at
 - GLAM App should consume this service so it can trigger an ad hoc calculation